 Another important benefit is organizational agility.
 With every day that passes, the future seems to be increasingly unpredictable.
 Organizations need to be able to “roll with the punches”, adapting themselves overnight to new marketplace needs and demands.
 Cross trained employees are more able to switch roles quickly, so companies can add staff in departments that suddenly need more workforce, trimming departments that no longer require so many workers.

 Perhaps the greatest win-win is that employees feel more satisfied at work.
 They feel the cross training shows that their employer believes in them and wants to invest in their future.
-As we all know, satisfied employees are more productive and creative at the workplace.
+As we all know, satisfied employees are more productive and creative in the workplace.
 They put in that little extra above and beyond so employee satisfaction is important.

-Other employees see cross training as a distraction from their “real work.”
+Other employees see a cross training job as a distraction from their “real work.”
 This is especially true of managers.
 Cross training is hours which take them away from what they are paid to be doing.
 All staff members need to understand that cross training is part of what they are paid to do, that it is part of their job description so to speak.

-When are your workers supposed to be doing the cross training?
+When are your workers supposed to be doing the employee cross training plans?
 Do they need to find the time after their normal workday, so that the cross training cuts into their down time and family time?

 The bulk of the cross training should be done during the workday.
 In other words, it needs to be scheduled just like other duties.
 One scheduling option is bit by bit each week.
 Another is several days of intensive training for the whole team or department while others pick up the slack.
 Find the solution that suits your workplace and honor it.